laser54/assist-craft-qna/README.md

 - **Frontend**: http://localhost:5173
 - **Backend API**: http://localhost:8080

+**Note:** The SQLite database will be created automatically on first run in `server/data/app.db`.
+Database files are excluded from git via `.gitignore` to keep your data private.

 ### First Steps

 1. Open http://localhost:5173 in your browser
 2. Login with the password from `PORTAL_PASSWORD` in your `.env` file
-3. Add your first Q&A pair or import a CSV file
+3. Add your first Q&A pair or import an Excel file
 4. Start searching!

 ## 📖 Usage